 LOOKING BACK ON 2022

 WOW!
 Another year has come and gone.
-Looking back on 2022 – I hope you can say it was a good one!
+Looking back on 2022, I hope you can say it was good!
 I know for some, it has undoubtedly been a challenging one, full of uncertainty.
 It doesn’t seem like we are out of the woods yet from the effects of Covid.
 I am still dealing with supply shortages and back orders throughout the industry.
 However, it does seem to be getting better.

 BEING ATTENTIVE TO OTHERS

 Covid has certainly shifted our world paradigm for the better.
 Worse?
 It may be too early to tell for sure.
-However, it has turned my focus more and more on what is most important in my life; family, loved ones, self-care, and mindfulness.
+However, it has made me focus on what is most important in my life: family, loved ones, self-care, and mindfulness.
 As a result, I tend to focus less on external striving and more on internal growth – how about you?

 FOCUSING ON MY SELF-CARE

-This year I also completed the 75 Hard Challenge, which I spoke about in my Prioritizing Self-Care blog post.
+I also completed the 75 Hard Challenge this year, which I discussed in my Prioritizing Self-Care blog post.
 I preach self-care to everyone else, and I figured it was time to practice what I preached.
 I was able to complete the challenge; in fact, I just finished it a couple of weeks ago.
 I found it extremely difficult to put self-care first on my to-do list, which was challenging and frustrating at the time.
 However, it greatly impacted my life’s balance and quality.
 I am healthier and more productive now than I’ve ever been.
 The challenge now is to continue those good habits and not fall back into the old ones of everyone else before me and my health.

 LOOKING TO THE FUTURE

 When was the last time you truly marveled at something?
 When were you last curious and contemplative?
 Looking forward, I want to bring more wonder into my life.
 Looking around me with new eyes and fresh insight.
 Is this because I welcomed my first grandbaby into the world and have a second one on the way?
 Looking at the ultrasound of the new baby brought tears to my eyes.
 How can you look at something like that, no bigger than a strawberry, and not believe in miracles?
 There are awe-inspiring entities all around us.
 Taking the time to appreciate them brings increased life satisfaction, awe, and wonder.
-May we never take for granted the simple joys in life, like a smile, a hug, or a new baby.
+Looking back on 2022, I never want to take for granted the simple joys in life, like a smile, a hug, or a new baby.